Choice of Entity

 - Recognize S corporation tax treatment including special areas involving income and expenses, pass-through items, built-in gain, passive income, tax preference items, LIFO recapture tax, capital gains tax, investment credit recapture, estimated tax payments, and basis of S corporation stock.

 - Identify S corporation owner compensation and distribution options recognizing reasonable compensation requirements, related party rules, S corporation distribution taxation, tax year choices, fringe benefits, and specifying when the Form 1120S must be filed.

 - Recognize basic fringe benefit planning by specifying “income” under §61, and determining the differences between former nonstatutory and current statutory fringe benefits created by recent cases, rulings, and tax law changes.

 - Identify the basic mechanics of typical fringe benefits, determine the fair market value of a fringe benefit under the general valuation rule or the special valuation rules, and cite the general accounting rule and the special two-month pour-over accounting rule.

-- Determine what constitutes a §274 “employee achievement award” and specify the rules for §79 group term life insurance noting how to implement proper coverage.
+- Determine what constitutes a §274 “employee achievement award” and specify the rules for §79 group term life insurance specifying how to implement proper coverage.

-- Recognize the mechanics of §105 self-insured medical reimbursement plans, and determine the requirements of §106 medical insurance noting the differences between the two Code sections.
+- Recognize the mechanics of §105 self-insured medical reimbursement plans, and determine the requirements of §106 medical insurance stating the differences between the two Code sections.

-- Specify the rules for excluding the value of meals and lodging under §119 and determine what constitutes a “cafeteria plan” noting how it operates.
+- Specify the rules for excluding the value of meals and lodging under §119 and determine what constitutes a “cafeteria plan” stating how it operates.

-- Identify the requirements and limits of employee educational assis-tance programs and dependent care assistance noting how to obtain each type of assistance.
+- Identify the requirements and limits of employee educational assistance programs and dependent care assistance determining how to obtain each type of assistance.

 - Determine “no-additional-cost services” and identify what property or services are excludable from income as qualified employee discounts under §132(c), and specify exceptions to working condition fringes and de minimis fringes.